icoffiel/kafka-game/README.md

 > Note: Kafka Connect can take a minute or two to start so if this fails try waiting a minute before running.
 > This also only needs to be run once.
 If ran multiple times it will produce a 409 status code

+> Note: You will need to add at least 1 system and 1 game before launching notifications to ensure that the
+> necessary topics are created.
+See the issues below for more information.

 ```shell
 # run from notifications folder